lskatz/Kalamari/paper/paper.md

 We also obtained the list of plasmids from the Mob-Suite project [@robertsonMobsuite].
 We clustered them at 97% average nucleotide identity (ANI) [@lindsey2023rapid].
 For each cluster, the taxonomy identifier was raised to the lowest common tier of taxonomy.
-For example, if a cluster of plasmids were identified by both _Escherichia coli_ and _Salmonella enterica_, then taxonomy identifiers for all the plasmids in the cluster were changed to their common family, Enterobacteriaceae.
+For example, if a cluster of plasmids were identified in both _Escherichia coli_ and _Salmonella enterica_, then taxonomy identifiers for all the plasmids in the cluster were changed to their common family, Enterobacteriaceae.
-As a result, any metagenomic signature from these plasmids is both specific enough to the target taxon and general enough to help avoid any misidentifications.
+As a result, any taxonomic signature from these plasmids is both specific enough to the target taxon and general enough to help avoid any misidentifications.

 ### taxonomy